jabhij/DataScience_KnowHow/README.md

-# Data Science Know-How?
+## Data Science Know-How?
-This repository is dedicated to all the important and insightful resources (articles, videos, docs, etc) dedicated to Data Science, Machine Learning (ML), Artificial Intelligence and all the other domains related to these.
-Feel free to come along and share your thoughts, and reference material as well.
+This repository is dedicated to all the important and insightful resources dedicated to Data Science, Machine Learning (ML), Artificial Intelligence (AI) and all the other related domains.
+Feel free to come along to share your thoughts, and reference material.

 **[A]**
   - [AUC - TDS](https://towardsdatascience.com/understanding-auc-roc-curve-68b2303cc9c5)